justinmeiners/efficient-programming-with-components/09_iterators.md

 and it provides "language experts" with steady employment.

 [^ms-dos-pointers]: See ["A look back at memory models in 16-bit MS-DOS"][far-ptr-article]
-    for a brief overview of these various pointer types in Windows.
+    for a brief overview of these various pointer types.
-    The more general concept behind these pointers is [memory segmentation][memory-segmentation].
+    The more general concept behind them is [memory segmentation][memory-segmentation].

 [lvalue]: https://en.wikipedia.org/wiki/Value_(computer_science)#lrvalue
 [far-ptr-article]: https://devblogs.microsoft.com/oldnewthing/20200728-00/?p=104012